my-mail-ru/swift-BinaryEncoding/README.md

 ![OS: Linux](https://img.shields.io/badge/OS-Linux-brightgreen.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-The BinaryEncoding library is designed to simplify encoding/decoding of native Swift types and their sequences into binary data buffer.
+The BinaryEncoding library is designed to simplify encoding/decoding of native Swift types and their sequences into binary data buffers.

 Supported types are: `Int`, `UInt`, `Int*`, `UInt*`, `Float`, `Double`, `VarUInt`, `String` and various collections of native numbers.
 Native numbers are encoded as is, using architecture-dependent representations, strings are encoded in UTF-8.
-`VarUInt`'s encoding is equal to Perl's `w` format of `pack` function.
+`VarUInt` encoding is equal to `w` format of Perl `pack` function.

 ## Requirements

-Swift 3.0
+Swift 3.0.1

 ## Design

-The library provides 3 structures to store bytes in:
-* `BinaryEncodedData` - managed buffer of raw bytes with copy-on-write behaviour
+The library provides managed buffers of raw bytes with copy-on-write behaviour.
-* `UnsafeBufferRawPointer` - it's like `UnsafeBufferPointer` but points to `UnsafeRawPointer`
-* `UnsafeMutableBufferRawPointer` - it's like `UnsafeMutableBufferPointer` but points to `UnsafeMutableRawPointer`

 ### BinaryEncodedData